Radiotherapy for Benign Disease - Board Review Summary

 FeaturePractical point

-AgeAvoid as a rule under 40; ages 30-40 only if conservative options exhausted and benefit is compelling
+AgeAvoid as a rule under 40; ages 30-40 only if conservative options are exhausted and benefit is compelling.

-Dose0.5 Gy x 6 = 3 Gy is preferred; 3-6 Gy total acceptable in guideline context
+Dose0.5 Gy x 6 = 3 Gy is the preferred anchor; 3-6 Gy total is an accepted range.

 Epicondylitis, Shoulder Syndrome, Trochanteric Bursitis

-Medial / lateral epicondylitis0.5 Gy x 6 = 3 GyTreat medial or lateral epicondyle and adjacent tendon/bony insertion; not whole elbow capsuleGerman recommendation B; second series possible after 10-12 weeks
+Medial / lateral epicondylitis0.5 Gy x 6 = 3 GyTreat medial or lateral epicondyle and adjacent tendon/bony insertion; not the whole elbow capsule.Second series can be considered after about 10-12 weeks.

-Painful shoulder syndrome0.5-1 Gy x 6 = 3-6 GyInclude symptomatic shoulder/bursa/tendon region; avoid lung and breast; smaller field for isolated supraspinatus/subdeltoid diseaseCan be considered after conservative therapy failure; response is delayed
+Painful shoulder syndrome0.5-1 Gy x 6 = 3-6 GyInclude symptomatic bursa/tendon region; avoid lung and breast; smaller field for isolated supraspinatus/subdeltoid disease.Consider only after conservative therapy failure; response is delayed.

-Trochanteric bursitis / GTPS0.5-1 Gy x 6 = 3-6 GyInclude superficial/deep gluteal bursae and gluteofemoral bursa; MRI can help; maximize gonadal sparingEvidence limited but guideline allows RT when indicated
+Trochanteric bursitis / GTPS0.5-1 Gy x 6 = 3-6 GyInclude superficial/deep gluteal bursae and gluteofemoral bursa when clinically involved; MRI can help; maximize gonadal sparing.Evidence is limited, so selection and consent matter.

-Achillodynia / dorsal heel pain0.5-1 Gy x 6 = 3-6 GyTreat painful Achilles tendon region and calcaneal tuberosityUse same LDRT logic as heel pain
+Achillodynia / dorsal heel pain0.5-1 Gy x 6 = 3-6 GyTreat painful Achilles tendon region and calcaneal tuberosity.Use same LDRT logic as heel pain; exclude rupture or infection.

 PART III - FIBROPROLIFERATIVE DISEASE